akshat-khare/OpenRobertaWikiLocal/Raspberry-Pi-2.md

 The README site from Raspberry Pi 2 provides you all necessary information to download, extract and install the image to an SD card: [Installing Operating System Images](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)

 There are 3 possibilities to get a raspian image
 * NOOBS easy installer for Raspbian (and others).
-Use this, if you have no keyboard or monitor available -> see headless installation
+Use this, if you have no keyboard/mouse or monitor available -> see headless installation
 * NOOBS Lite network installer for Raspbian (and others)
 * RASPBIAN